ingedebeer/html-assignment/README.md

   With the minimalistic effect in mind I kept a lot of white space. <br>
   The buttons that change colour add a fine touch of interactivity. <br>
   Toggled navigation is easier to use on smaller screens so I added it for efficiency. <br>
+  The image size reduces significantly on mobile/smaller screens. <br>
 * Mobile-first / Responsiveness : <br>
   The trasition times are fast on elements. <br>
   I used fast-loading media and clean code to help the site load efficiently on mobile. <br>
   Transitions add to the feel of the sight. <br>

+# Java Script Assignment
+## JS: <br>
+* Decision : <br>
+  I chose a simple pop-up message that indicates which project the user is viewing. <br>
+  It includes the title of the project with the message "You are viewing (project name)!" .<br>
+  I also added a rotation on the navigation menu. <br>
+* What user action triggers it : <br>
+  When the user clicks on the "View Project" button the message appears.<br>
+  The user opening the navigation menu triggers the rotation of the hamburger icon. <br>
+* Why you chose that interaction : <br>
+  It points out that the user is viewing the project they chose to click on. <br>
+  It gives confirmation that the site recognises the users' action. <br>
+* Any challenges or decisions you made while working with JavaScript :
+  Understanding the use of Java Script was confusing while only seeing the theory. <br>
+  Once I started practicing and using it, seeing the effects myself it became easier to grasp. <br>
+* Validation :
+  When testing these additions in my console no errors turned up. <br>